jgw96/Otter/README.md

 ### AI Enhanced

 - Struggling to find that perfect image to go along with your post?
 Have a funny idea for an image on a post?
-Generate it right in Mammoth with the magic of AI
+Generate it right in Otter with the magic of AI
 - Not understanding something in a post, or just want to learn more about a specific topic in a post?
 Click the search button on a post to have AI help you understand the post!
 - AI driven autocomplete and status generation: Have something to say but not sure how to say it best?
-Ask Mammoth to write it for you!
+Ask Otter to write it for you!

 ### Customizeable